-P osting this article regarding the official confirmation directly from a Hilton Worldwide spokesperson of the elimination of on-demand adult video entertainment from its hotel and resort properties worldwide effective immediately reminded me of this article I wrote about a mother of two young children who posted a petition wanting four commercial airlines and NBC Universal to stop showing violent and sexually inappropriate movies and television programs on drop-down and bulkhead screens aboard airplanes.
+This article pertaining to the official confirmation directly from a spokesperson at Hilton that was published on Saturday, August 22, 2015 of the elimination of on-demand adult video entertainment from approximately 715,000 rooms in its hotel and resort properties worldwide reminded me of this article I wrote about a mother of two young children who posted a petition wanting four commercial airlines and NBC Universal to stop showing violent and sexually inappropriate movies and television programs on drop-down and bulkhead screens aboard airplanes.

-Sarah Coburn-Rothermel allegedly witnessed several movies with French dialogue almost two years ago showing scenes with domestic abuse and sexual situations accompanied by English subtitles laced with profanity.
-3,653 people signed the petition in support of the mother of two young children who lived in Tulsa at the time.
+Sarah Coburn-Rothermel allegedly witnessed several movies with French dialogue almost twelve years ago showing scenes with domestic abuse and sexual situations accompanied by English subtitles laced with profanity.
+That petition was signed by 3,653 people in support of the mother of two young children who lived in Tulsa at the time; but somehow, the petition closed with 3,615 supporters, which is 38 fewer people.

-The comments which had been posted in response to the article — most of which were against the petition in question — prompted me to wonder: should children be protected from sex, violence, alcohol and profanity while traveling?
-Is censorship the right course of action here?
+The comments which had been posted in response to the article — most of which were against the petition in question — prompted me to wonder: should children be protected from sex, violence, alcohol, and profanity while traveling?
+Is censorship the right course of action in this case?

 Please allow me to relate a personal story to you.
 I had an extremely close relationship to my paternal grandfather, who I respected and admired.